Scratch Angel Food Cake with Ganache: A Glorious Experience

 Instructions

-• Use a stand mixer with a large mixing bowl and the wire whip attachment.
-Add 1½ c egg whites, 1½ t cream of tartar, ¼ t salt, ¼ t almond extract, and 1½ t vanilla extract to the bowl and mix on LOW for one minute.
+• Whip the egg whites: Add 1½ cup (365 g) egg whites, 1½ teaspoon cream of tartar, ¼ teaspoon salt, ¼ teaspoon almond extract, and 1½ teaspoon vanilla extract to a large bowl of a stand mixer.
+Use the wire whip attachment and mix these ingredients on LOW for one minute.

-• Turn the mixer up to HIGH speed and add 1 c of sugar in 1 tablespoon increments from the side.
+• Add sugar slowly: Turn the mixer up to HIGH speed and add 1 cup (200 g) granulated sugar in 1 tablespoon increments from the side.
 Allow 15 seconds between each tablespoon.
+(I count it off.)
 Mix until the egg whites are thick and billowy and the peaks stand up without falling over.

-• Use a large rubber spatula to delicately and carefully fold the flour and sugar mixture into the whipped egg whites.
+• Fold in flour mixture: Remove the mixer bowl containing the whipped egg whites from the mixer and do this next step by hand.
+Use a large rubber spatula or spoon to delicately and carefully fold the flour and sugar mixture into the whipped egg whites.
 Add about ½ cup of the flour mixture at a time.
 Use the spatula to slice perpendicular to the whites down to the bottom of the bowl and turn the spatula slightly to pull up the batter from the bottom and lay it over the top.

 • Turn the bowl 1/4 turn and repeat the slice-and-fold process until the flour and egg whites are just mixed.
 Do this with patience and a light hand.
 Practice helps.
 If you overdo the mixing, your cake won't be as high as your hopes.